-The technical curriculum trains students for various positions in the field of web site design and maintenance.
+The 66 credit-hour technical curriculum trains students for various positions in the field of Web site design and maintenance.
 The student will take courses in business, computer information systems. and general education.
 The student may choose from two specialized study areas: Web Application Developer or Web Visual Design.
-Graduates of the program may find employment as web masters, web developers, web designers, web site managers, and consultants.
+Graduates of the program may find employment as Web masters, Web developers, Web designers, Web site managers, and consultants.